Last Updated on

 It’s a little bit more than pasting the link on all the social media platforms and hoping for the best.
 In this post, we’ll walk you through six ways to promote your quiz so it yields the results you’re looking for.

 Facebook is the elephant in the room.
 With over two billion monthly active users, there’s no way we can ignore it.
-There are multiple ways to use the platform to get your quiz in front of as many people as possible.
+There are multiple ways to use the platform to promote your quiz.

 This topic can be a post on its own so we’ll just touch on the most important points.